lim-yoona/tcpack/README.md

 [tcpack](https://pkg.go.dev/github.com/lim-yoona/tcpack) is to solve this problem by encapsulating the request data into a message, packaging it when sending and unpacking it when receiving.

+*notice: It is unsafe to use a packer to read and write messages concurrently on the same connection.
+Do not do this, as it will have unpredictable consequences!*

 ## What's in the box?

 This library provides a packager which support Pack and Unpack.